samposm/git-guide/2-git-for-one-person.md

 git commit -m'First commit: add a.txt'
 ```

 We create a text file, write some text in it, then we *add* the file to git's
-list of files to be committed.
-Then we save (or commit) a snapshot (or a
+list of files to be committed, also called the *staging area*, or *index*.
+Then
-commit) of our project.
+we save (or commit) a snapshot (or a commit) of our project.
 Let's go on

 ```sh
 <edit> a.txt